The Ghost Breaker (play): Broadway premiere and reception

 The Ghost Breaker had its Broadway premiere on March 3, 1913 at the Lyceum Theatre.
 The Brooklyn Daily Eagle reviewer said it was good entertainment and likely to be a success with H. B. Warner starring, but that the two middle acts could be condensed.
 The critic for the New-York Tribune felt the melodrama and romance of the play were lost in the incessant stream of laughs, particularly in the fourth act with comic turns by William Sampson as Rusty Snow.
 They also said that while H. B. Warner was an excellent actor he hardly suggested a Kentuckian.
 The audience liked the settings, particularly in the second and fourth acts, while Frank Westerton, Frank Campeau, and Sara Biala performed well.
 The Brooklyn Citizen critic praised the settings, H. B. Warner, and noted that Katherine Emmet performed well in a role that did not give full range to her talents.

 The Sun called The Ghost Breaker a swashbuckler and suggested it was also a Ruritanian romance, with "an impossible plot".
 The reviewer for The Brooklyn Daily Times, who caught the second night's performance, said it was "attractive, though not plausible" but was appreciated by the audience.
 They added: "It is difficult to define just what kind of play The Ghost Breaker is" but that it had "settled down for a long run."
 The New York Times critic thought the romantic phrases used in the play were "stilted" and the audience had to wait a long time for the hero's fourth act fight with a suit of armor.
 They also thought there was nothing in H. B. Warner's performance to suggest a regional Kentucky character, nor in Katherine Emmet's indicative of a Spanish princess.
 They concluded by judging "The Ghost Breaker doesn't merit either extended or serious consideration."

 Three weeks into The Ghost Breaker's run The Brooklyn Daily Times reported that "the house has been practically sold out at every performance".
-The Brooklyn Citizen reported that Henrietta Crossman was challenged by her husband, producer Maurice Campbell, to play the part of Delores for a Saturday matinee with minimal preparation.
+The Brooklyn Citizen reported that Henrietta Crosman was challenged by her husband, producer Maurice Campbell, to play the part of Delores for a Saturday matinee with minimal preparation.
 She accepted on condition that Douglas Fairbanks, who was also present, play the part of the chauffeur Jose, to which he agreed.

 On Sunday afternoon, April 20, 1913, H. B. Warner and his wife were invited by producer Maurice Campbell to go motoring to Long Island.
 With Campbell driving, their car was struck by another that had just passed it, causing Campbell's car to lose a wheel and overturn.
 Warner and Campbell were badly bruised and cut, but Mrs. Warner had her skull fractured, and died a few hours later.
 The Lyceum Theatre closed for a week following the accident, reopening April 28, 1913.